-Thus, it’s necessary to have a game plan for withdrawing from an interview process without damaging professional relationships, however, can be tricky.
-Whether you are an employer who wants to withdraw an interview invitation or are a candidate who has to figure out how to bow out of a job interview, there are specific protocols and rules of professional etiquette that you should follow.
+Thus, it’s necessary to have a game plan for withdrawing from an interview process without damaging professional relationships.
+But it can be tricky.
+Whether you are an employer who wants to withdraw an interview invitation or a candidate who has to figure out how to politely bow out of a job interview, there are both standard protocols and unspoken rules of professional etiquette that you should follow.

 At 4 Corner Resources, we are professional staffing experts who work with clients across the U.S. in a variety of industries from our headquarters in central Florida.
 As such, we’ve seen countless examples — both good and bad — of how applicants, candidates, and employers choose to remove themselves from the interview process.

-Here are two recent examples (one good, one bad) we’ve seen from candidates withdrawing from an interview process:
+Here are two recent examples—one good, one bad—we’ve seen from candidates withdrawing from an interview process.

-A Good Example of How to Withdraw from an Interview Process as a Candidate
+A good example of how to withdraw from an interview process as a candidate

 When a candidate was involved in the interview process for a position with one of our clients, they reached out to us via phone 24 hours before the final interview to inform us that they accepted an offer with another company.
 The candidate also sent an email to us that was addressed to the hiring manager.
 This message thanked them for their time and referred a colleague whom they believed would be an excellent fit for the position and company.

 This is a prime example of how to decline a job interview without burning bridges.
 The candidate:

-Was transparent about their change of circumstance,
+- Was transparent about their change of circumstance,

-Quickly informed us about their change of intentions,
+- Quickly informed us about their change of intentions,

-Saved us time by recommending a colleague who could perform the role well.
+- Saved us time by recommending a colleague who could perform the role well.

 When a candidate ghosts a prospective employer by not showing up to an interview or failing to communicate with them, it speaks volumes about the candidate — and not in a good way – and word can get around fast.
-As a professional staffing and placement agency, we inform our clients about these occurrences to keep them dialed in to what is happening with their positions, applicants, and candidates.
+As a professional staffing and placement agency, we inform our clients about these occurrences to keep them dialed into what is happening with their positions, applicants, and candidates.
 Always treat any company you’re communicating within a way you’d be proud of if others were to hear about it.

 We hope these recommendations help you better understand how to withdraw from an interview process without causing lasting damage to your career and relationships with prospective employers.